 - Are you threatened with repossession of your car, foreclosure on your home or with other legal action regarding your finances?

 - Do you know you total debt, or are you afraid to add it up?

 **If you said “yes” to any of the above questions, you could be in financial difficulty and should take steps to re-examine your priorities, budget, and credit obligations.

-For more information on ways to manage your money click here.
+Also, for more information on ways to manage your money click here.

-For more information on debt click here.
+Additionally, for more information on debt click here.